 County Veterans Service Officers (CVSOs)

-FDVA also employs more than 100 State VSOs co-located inside VA Regional Office (Bay Pines) and at every VAMC.
+FDVA also employs more than 100 State VSOs co-located inside the VA Regional Office (Bay Pines) and at every VAMC.

 Florida VAMCs (VISN 8 Sunshine Healthcare Network)